apache/fury-site/docs/guide/java_serialization_guide.md

 ## Quick Start

 Note that fury creation is not cheap, the **fury instances should be reused between serializations** instead of creating it everytime.
-You should keep fury to a static global variable, or instance variable of some singleton object or limited objects.
+You should create a global static variable for Fury, or a limited number of Fury instance objects; Fury itself takes up some memory, so don't create tens of thousands of Fury objects!

 Fury for single-thread usage: